montagejs/collections/README.md

 being consistent across accesses, and only changing in response to mutation, `one` returns the `min` of the set in logarithmic time.

-(Array+, List, Deque, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)
+(Array+, List, Deque, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, LfuSet, LfuMap, SortedArray, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)

 ### only()